documentationfor yFiles for HTML 3.0.0.1

 }

-In this example we demonstrate the use of various settings to configure CreateEdgeInputMode to a completely different behavior.
+In this example, we demonstrate how to use various settings to configure CreateEdgeInputMode for a different behavior.

 By default, CreateEdgeInputMode can only connect two existing nodes.
-It is, however, possible to let the edge creation end anywhere (“prematurely”) and create a new target node at the end point.
+However, it is possible to let edge creation end anywhere (“prematurely”) and create a new target node at the endpoint.

 First, we configure CreateEdgeInputMode not to end at other nodes by setting the endHitTestable to IHitTestable.NEVER.
 Instead, we support ending at any location (“prematurely”) by setting the prematureEndHitTestable to IHitTestable.ALWAYS.